-In relation to the claims received to date, there are specific criteria contained in the Corporations Regulations which must be met before a claim can be allowed by SEGC.
+There are specific criteria contained in the Corporations Regulations which must be met before a claim can be allowed by SEGC.

 The following table summarises the number of compensation claims carried forward from the prior year, received, disallowed by the Claims Committee, and paid in current and prior years.